isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The purpose of this document is to help developers to adopt modern C++ (C++11, C++14, and soon C++17) and to achieve a more uniform style across code bases.

 We do not suffer the delusion that every one of these rules can be effectively applied to every code base.
 Upgrading old systems is hard.
 However, we do believe that a program that uses a rule is less error-prone and more maintainable than one that does not.
 Often, rules also lead to faster/easier initial development.
-As far as we can tell, these rules lead to code that performs as well or better than older, more conventional techniques; they are meant to follow the zero-overhead principle ("what you don't use, you don't pay for" or "when you use an abstraction mechanism appropriately, you get at least as good performance as if you had handcoded using lower-level language constructs").
+As far as we can tell, these rules lead to code that performs as well or better than older, more conventional techniques; they are meant to follow the zero-overhead principle (“what you don’t use, you don’t pay for” or “when you use an abstraction mechanism appropriately, you get at least as good performance as if you had handcoded using lower-level language constructs”).
 Consider these rules ideals for new code, opportunities to exploit when working on older code, and try to approximate these ideals as closely as feasible.
 Remember:

-### <a name="R0"></a>In.0: Don't panic!
+### <a name="R0"></a>In.0: Don’t panic!

 Take the time to understand the implications of a guideline rule on your program.

-These guidelines are designed according to the "subset of superset" principle ([Stroustrup05](#Stroustrup05)).
+These guidelines are designed according to the “subset of superset” principle ([Stroustrup05](#Stroustrup05)).
 They do not simply define a subset of C++ to be used (for reliability, safety, performance, or whatever).
-Instead, they strongly recommend the use of a few simple "extensions" ([library components](#S-gsl)) that make the use of the most error-prone features of C++ redundant, so that they can be banned (in our set of rules).
+Instead, they strongly recommend the use of a few simple “extensions” ([library components](#S-gsl)) that make the use of the most error-prone features of C++ redundant, so that they can be banned (in our set of rules).

 The rules emphasize static type safety and resource safety.